Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 The following nutrients are all required for proper nerve function:

 Excessive alcohol consumption can change the levels of these nutrients.
-This alters the spread of alcoholic neuropathy.
+This change alters the spread of alcoholic neuropathy.

 Over 3 million people use BetterHelp.
 Their services are: